 My free online business masterclass is available for a limited time, you can register for the next session here.
 (Be sure to secure your spot asap—they go quick and the free class is available for a limited time.)

 Lesson #4: Give your audience more free content than paid content, and your online business will flourish.

 The money is nice, but the benefit to my audience is much (MUCH!) more important.
 This is where it all gets really, really good.

 I genuinely love what I do.
 I have a deep-rooted passion for helping people.
 I’ve always been this way.
 I used to tutor my 6th-grade classmates on our math homework because I couldn’t stand the thought that someone might not understand it.

 I have a lot of visitors who will never buy anything from me, and I think that’s awesome.
-While I definitely want everyone to go through my Clean Up Your Diet™ Program or join my Partner Program, knowing that some people just stop by my site for some healthy inspiration truly makes what I do worthwhile.
+While I definitely want everyone to go through my Health Habit Inner Circle, knowing that some people just stop by my site for some healthy inspiration truly makes what I do worthwhile.

 I now spend more than half of my working time mentoring my Partners to help them grow their own online empires.
 I can’t think of anything more soul-nourishing than helping other people build dreams and achieve goals.
 We have created a high-spirited, crazy-supportive community that makes me giddy to get up and work each morning.

 It’s different for everyone.
-I don’t by any means believe that everyone’s ideal career is or should be just like mine, and I challenge you to find your own.
+I don’t by any means believe that everyone’s ideal career is or should be just like mine, and I encourage you to find your own.